andrewbartlett0/off_psi4/README.md

  * Input five molecules and generate conformations for each one.
  * Then run QM geometry optimizations using the MP2/def2-SV(P) level of theory as a relatively quick fine-tuning of the geometries.
  * Take those QM results and run a second geometry optimization stage using the more intensive B3LYP-D3MBJ/def2-TZVP method.
- * Consider questions such as, "What is the spread of the conformer energies for molecule _x_?", "How does method _a_ compare to method _b_ for this functional group?", etc.
+ * Consider questions such as, "What is the spread of the conformer energies for molecule _x_?", "How does method _a_ compare to method _b_ for this molecule?", etc.

 In concept, this example would look like:
 `smi2confs.py` &rarr; `confs2psi.py` &rarr; `filterConfs.py` &rarr; \[QM jobs\] &rarr; `filterConfs.py` &rarr; analysis

 In practice, the `executor.py` code provides the interface for the various stages and components.
 That being said, each component was written to be able to run independently of the others so variations of this pipeline can be conducted.
-Instructions are provided below for following the example workflow.
+Instructions are provided below for following this example workflow.

 ## I. Python Dependencies